 Make sure you have sterile jars and lids ready.
 Whenever I can, I run my jars through the dishwasher while preparing my fruits and vegetables.
 This not only sterilizes them but keeps them hot until I am ready to pack my food.
 Otherwise, immerse the jars in boiling water for 10 minutes before filling them.
 Place the lids and rims in a small pot of almost-but-not-quite boiling water for at least 5 minutes, and use the magnetic "lid lifter wand" to remove them out when you are ready.

 Husk the corn and use a soft vegetable brush or a soft washcloth to remove as much silk as possible; just be gentle.

 Cut kernels from cob about 2/3 to 3/4 the depth of the kernels.
-If you do not have a corn-cutting tool, hold the ear by the small end and slide the knife down the ear.
+If you do not have a corn-cutting tool, cut the stem end, stand on your cutting board, hold the ear by the small end, and slide the blade carefully down the ear.

 In a large pan over medium-high heat, warm the oil.
 Add the bell peppers, salt, and sauté, stirring until the peppers soften and begin to caramelize, about 12 minutes.
 Add the corn, stirring to combine, and cook the vegetables until the corn is hot, just 3 or 4 minutes longer.
 Turn off the heat and add the onion to the pan; stir well.

 If you are going to Hot Water Process your filled jars, you may want to not cook the corn in the pan at all, as it will cook during the sealing process.

 In a small non-reactive saucepan, combine the vinegar, sugar and turmeric over medium heat and stir just until the sugar dissolves, about 2 minutes.
 Do not boil.